radanalyticsio/radanalyticsio.github.io/_applications/pyspark_hdfs_notebook.md

 <h1 id="expansion">Expansion</h1>

-The point of this example is to read from HDFS.
-One interesting expansion would be to write something back to HDFS at another file location.
+The point of this example is to read from an unsecured HDFS.
+Interesting expansions would be to write something back to HDFS at another file location and then add examples for reading and writing using a secured HDFS as well.

 <h1 id="videos">Videos</h1>

+There is no video for this application at this time